 There are two reasons why the same deal could lead to very different impacts on the organization.
 One is that the new deal could impact existing business, for instance, by agreeing to a low price for a specific deal, existing clients might demand lower price for them as well.
 Another example is when the new deal compromises the image of the organization in the market.
 The other reason is that the additional deal might exhaust the capacity of certain resources or materials.
 This could harm performance in the eyes of customers.

-Our book uses fictional stories to demonstrate both the difficulties with current practices and the way to deal with problems without just closing the eyes.
+Our book uses fictional stories to demonstrate both the difficulties with current practices and the way to deal with problems without just closing the eyes to reality.
 The easily applicable generic logic is presented and demonstrated through various non-trivial cases.

-We created this LinkedIn page to offer a platform for discussions on the problems and suggested solutions offered by the book.
+We’d be glad to be involved with discussions on the problems and suggested solutions offered by the book.
 We’ll do our best to keep open mind to any reservation that might come.